TJHeaton/carbondate/README.md

 another small simulated dataset, for which the underlying calendar ages were drawn uniformly at random from a short calendar interval (equivalent to a single uniform phase).
 This is included to give a quick-to-run example for the Poisson Process modelling functions.
+There are analogous simulated datasets from marine environments `pp_uniform_phase_marine` and mixed environments `pp_uniform_phase)mixed`.
 The remaining datasets are from real-life data.
-The Northern Hemisphere IntCal calibration curves and Southern Hemisphere SHCal calibration curves are also provided.
+The Northern Hemisphere IntCalXX calibration curves, Southern Hemisphere SHCalXX calibration curves, and surface-ocean MarineXX calibration curves are also provided (the most recent curves, published in 2020, are `intcal20`,`shcal20`, and `marine20`).

 ## Bayesian Non-Parametric Calibration: Quick-Start Example